idsulik/traefik-forward-auth/README.md

 Any provider that supports OpenID Connect 1.0 can be configured via the OIDC config options below.

 You must set the `providers.oidc.issuer-url`, `providers.oidc.client-id` and `providers.oidc.client-secret` config options.

+The OIDC provider in this fork also supports the PKCE (Proof Key for Code Exchange) flow for increased security.
+This can be enabled with `providers.oidc.pkce-required=true`.

 Please see the [Provider Setup](https://github.com/thomseddon/traefik-forward-auth/wiki/Provider-Setup) wiki page for examples.